SalocinDotTEN/alphacloud-laravel-test/README.md

 This is the updated code for the assessment.
+You must provide your own .env file for this.

 The testing is a bit hard because there was a grammatical error in one of the test validation.